Coronavirus (Covid-19) guidance

 Any church contemplating re-opening must first undertake a detailed risk assessment.
 Guidance on what this involves is available here.
 This includes a template risk assessment form.
 This will need to be submitted to your Archdeacon (or other nominated person) in advance of any re-opening.
 Following such approval, worship services may begin again from Sunday 19th July.

-Whilst we rejoice that we can now return to worship in our churches, we urge local churches not to rush re-opening.
-Only consider re-opening if you can do so effectively and safely within the guidelines.
+Whilst we rejoice that we can now return to worship in our churches, we urge local churches to only consider re-opening if you can do so effectively and safely within the guidelines.
 Match your opening arrangements to your capacity to address necessary safety measures.
 Our primary concern must be the health and wellbeing of our clergy, staff, volunteers and visitors.

 The Welsh Government Regulations also permit clergy to visit their churches, and for other church officers and volunteers to visit churches only to undertake a voluntary or charitable duty, where it is not reasonably practicable to undertake that duty from home.
 Site inspections can be undertaken by clerics, or by another person nominated by the Incumbent, Ministry/Mission Area Leader, Area Dean or Archdeacon.
 We ask that such visits are still kept to a reasonable minimum.

-The trustee body responsible for the church building can also now consider allowing contractors and local volunteers to undertake essential and necessary works to their church and churchyard subject to suitable distancing and hygiene arrangements.
+The trustee body responsible for the church building can also now consider allowing contractors and local volunteers to undertake repair and maintenance works to their church and churchyard subject to suitable distancing and hygiene arrangements.

 Clergy and others duly licensed or commissioned should exercise their ordinary pastoral ministry from a distance, by phone and online.
 Pastoral visits should still only be undertaken where essential; such visits should generally be to the doorstep and social distancing measures must be scrupulously observed.
 Individual Bishops may issue more detailed advice to their clergy on what they consider to be ‘essential’ visits and may be consulted by clergy in any cases of doubt.